Abortion describes the medical procedure for the premature termination of pregnancy.

 Abortion procedures change according to the gestation (stage) of the pregnancy.
 The gestation is measured in weeks counting from the first day of a woman’s last menstrual period.
-These methods range from the administration of drugs at early stages, through to 'vacuum aspiration' and medical induction at the latter stages of the pregnancy.
+These methods range from the administration of drugs at early stages, through to ‘vacuum aspiration’ and medical induction at the latter stages of the pregnancy.
 If someone is less than 10 weeks pregnant they may be able to have a medical abortion at home after an initial appointment with the hospital or clinic.